microsoft/playwright/docs/src/intro-python.md

 On Windows Python 3.7, Playwright sets the default event loop to `ProactorEventLoop` as it is default on Python 3.8+.

-### Threading and Playwright Sync API are incompatible
+### Threading

-Playwright's Sync API is not thread-safe.
+Playwright's API is not thread-safe.
 If you are using Playwright in a multi-threaded environment, you should create a playwright instance per thread.
 See [threading issue](https://github.com/microsoft/playwright-python/issues/623) for more details.

 ## System requirements